-The Real Cost of Context Switching (And What It Does to Your Brain)
+The Real Cost of Context Switching for Founders

 Science shows context switching costs 23 minutes per interruption.
 For founders juggling 6+ tools, the hidden productivity tax is enormous.